 Why build an ecosystem focused on seniors?

 The wealth profile of the senior population has also been evolving.
-On the one hand, some seniors are living comfortably on their wealth; in Italy and the Netherlands, for example, seniors account for 20 percent of the total population but hold 40 percent of total wealth.
+On the one hand, some seniors are living comfortably on their wealth; in Italy and the Netherlands, for example, seniors account for 20 percent of the total population but hold 40 percent of total wealth.5 On the other hand, the pension gap has been increasing steadily in recent years, and the share of pensioners at risk of poverty has been rising since 2014, reaching 15.1 percent in 2019.6

 The needs of the senior population are extremely complex and are constantly evolving.
 Some shared needs unite much of the population, including the need for protection against unforeseen events, support in daily life (for example, on-demand grocery delivery and in-home care services), and social interaction—particularly as younger generations move away from older family members.